Teoscar Hernández Player Props: Mariners vs. Royals

 - The Royals pitching staff ranks 28th in the league with a collective eight strikeouts per nine innings.

-- The Royals' 5.13 team ERA ranks 28th across all MLB pitching staffs.
+- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.14).

-- Royals pitchers combine to give up 145 total home runs at a clip of 1.2 per game (to rank 19th in the league).
+- Royals pitchers combine to rank 18th in baseball in home runs surrendered (145 total, 1.2 per game).

-- In his last outing on Tuesday against the Boston Red Sox, the righty tossed 6 2/3 innings, giving up three earned runs while surrendering five hits.
+- In his last appearance on Wednesday against the Boston Red Sox, the right-hander threw eight innings, allowing four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.